caffeinery/skel/README.md

 Every Caffeinery project from now on intends to build with webpack and babel, and because it's probably best to do this, we made a sort of /etc/skel for our products to re-use with some custom configuration along the way.
 Caffeinery can then kind of look after this skeleton as we learn more as well as keeping the repos up to date.

-## Why webpack?

-We just find it really easy to use and set up and there seems to be less maintenance needed over something like gulp or grunt.
-It's a matter of personal taste.
-There's also some other cool things webpack could do in the future for us such as live-reloading react code should we intend to use this for any web projects in the future.
-For more information you can always see this talk @Kerry350 did at Frontend NE which helped convince @michealharker that webpack is the right tool for us: http://frontendne.co.uk/talks/webpack-the-how-and-the-why.

 ## I have a suggestion!